jdgrobeck/311_wk4_day2_node_mysql/README.md

 ## Summary

 If all went according to plan we now have a full CRUD API that selects, inserts, updates and deletes from a SQL database.
 Great job!
 Take the time to start expanding on these concepts.

+METHOD DESCRIPTIONS IN ENGLISH

+Document routes and what they're doing in English

+GET /users
+    This method returns all information about the user including the user's id from the users table, first_name, last_name, user_id from the usersAddress and usersContact tables, street address, city, state, county, zip, phone1, phone 2 and email.

+GET /users/:id
+    This method returns the same information as GET /users.
+However, you specify the route with a user's id from the users table.
+The only difference is the user's id from the users table is returned as "user_id" while the user_id from the usersAddress and usersContact tables is "id".

+POST /users
+    This method creates a new user.
+You'll have to enter a first name, last name, street address, city, county, state, zip, phone1, phone 2 and email.
+Since the id's are auto incremented for each table, the new user will automatically be assigned the next sequential id.

+PUT /users/:id
+    This method updates information of an existing user.
+For example, if you wanted to change all the information for user id 1, James Butt, you would use this method.
+To do so, you would have to include the user's id in the route in Postman.

+DEELETE /users/:first_name
+    This method deletes a user by his or her first name.
+Simply put the first name of the user you want to delete in your route.
+To delete James Butt, the route would be http://localhost:4001/users/James.

+For all methods, you should test the routes in Postman.